 Adrianne Flynn is the Internships and Career Development Director, as well as a senior lecturer, at the University of Maryland’s Philip Merrill College of Journalism.
 She has run both the Annapolis and Washington, D.C., bureaus of Capital News Service.
 In her long career as a reporter, she covered nearly every beat at news outlets in four states, specializing in politics and public policy.
 Her last reporting assignment was as a Washington, D.C., correspondent for The Arizona Republic.
 Flynn is the vice president of the Maryland chapter of the Society of Professional Journalists.

 Sebastian Johnson is a public policy consultant and philanthropic strategist.
 He is a grants manager with Arnold Ventures, where he helps to oversee the philanthropic organization’s criminal justice portfolio in corrections and reentry.
-He has been a senior associate at Freedman Consulting LLC; a State Policy Fellow at the Institute on Taxation and Economic Policy; and a Teach for America corps member in Lawrence, MA, where he taught third-grade math and social studies.
+He has been a senior associate at Freedman Consulting LLC; a State Policy Fellow at the Institute on Taxation and Economic Policy; and a Teach for America corps member in Lawrence, Massachusetts, where he taught third-grade math and social studies.
 He is a graduate of Harvard University, Georgetown University and Harvard’s John F. Kennedy School of Government.